 Participant started from the premise of making a music album but it eventually grew into a project that has been informed and inspired by a series of ideas and factual events that at first glance might appear to have no connection but through observation reveal fundamental links between them.

-While the change of millennia as a historical landmark might have appeared initially unaltered it felt like it actually showed its face years later.
-As average observers we might perceive this phenomenon as a some sort of sudden revelation.
-Could this realisation trigger new perceptions capable of altering our consciousness altogether?
-Through the unconscious cognitive process of these realisations (or perhaps illusions) I definitely experienced something that I had only experienced with the exposure to heavy consumption of media, video-games, religion, dreams or hallucinatory substances.
-It made me wonder whether this could unfold new parallel realities.
+While the change of millennia as a symbol and a historical landmark might have appeared initially unaltered its effects can be felt years later.
+As average observers we might perceive this phenomenon as a sudden revelation.
+I wonder if this realisation could trigger new perceptions capable of altering our consciousness altogether.
+Through the unconscious cognitive process of going through these realisations (or perhaps illusions) I have experienced something that I had only previously experienced with the exposure to heavy consumption of media, video-games, religion, dreams or hallucinatory substances.
+It makes me wonder whether this could unfold new parallel realities.
 It definitely has the potential of raising many new questions.
-Through time and reading many texts dedicated to this subject and speaking to many peers about it became obvious that there is a global awareness connected to this phenomenon.
-Many testimonials describe a sense of chaos that arises as we are exposed to multiple disconnected realities.
-These are not only induced by the overwhelming exposure to all of these events that are taking place, and not only in our immediate environment but across long distances.
-Our direct exposure to these multiple forms of information as we consume massive amounts of data can push these realities to mutate into unrecognised phenomena in our consciousness and as a consequence outside of it.
+Through time and reading and hearing ideas and studies dedicated to this subject it has become apparent that there is a global awareness connected to this phenomenon.
+Many testimonials describe feeling an unrecognised sense of chaos arising due to exposure to multiple disconnected realities.
+These seem to not only be induced by the overwhelming feeling that we experience when all of these events are taking place.
+These events occur not only in our immediate environment but are broadcasted directly into our consciousness across long distances also.
+Our direct exposure to these multiple forms of information as we consume massive amounts of data seems to be pushing these realities to mutate into unrecognised phenomena in our consciousness and as a consequence of that outside of it as well.

 The project doesn’t intend to be an exposé at all but a testimonial and a study meant as a tool to understand this given moment in time and the outputs that it unfolds objectively and to help us deal with this overwhelming feeling of powerlessness by acknowledging a wave of perception common to a lot of us.